Laila Lalami

 Laila Lalami (ليلى العلمي, born 1968) is a Moroccan-American novelist, essayist, and professor.
-After earning her Licence de lettres degree in Morocco, she received a fellowship to study in the United Kingdom (UK), where she earned an MA in linguistics.
+After earning her licence ès lettres degree in Morocco, she received a fellowship to study in the United Kingdom (UK), where she earned an MA in linguistics.

 In 1992 Lalami moved to the United States, where she completed a PhD in linguistics at the University of Southern California.
 She began publishing her writing in 1996.
 Her first novel, composed of linked stories, was published in 2005.
 In 2015 she was a finalist for the Pulitzer Prize in Fiction for her novel The Moor's Account (2014), about Estevanico, which received strong critical praise and won several other awards.

 Early life and education

 Lalami was born in a working-class family in Rabat, Morocco.
 She spoke Moroccan Arabic at home, and learned Standard Arabic and French in elementary school.
 According to Lalami, all the children's books she read as a child were written in French, and she began to write her own stories in French.

-"The characters’ names, their homes, their cities, their lives were wholly different from my own," she explained, "and yet, because of my constant exposure to them, they had grown utterly familiar.
-These images invaded my imaginary world to such an extent that I never thought they came from an alien place."While her parents both read widely in a variety of genres and encouraged her writing, Lalami has said that they thought she needed to study a profession other than writing.
+"The characters' names, their homes, their cities, their lives were wholly different from my own," she explained, "and yet, because of my constant exposure to them, they had grown utterly familiar.
+These images invaded my imaginary world to such an extent that I never thought they came from an alien place."
+While her parents both read widely in a variety of genres and encouraged her writing, Lalami has said that they thought she needed to study a profession other than writing.

-Lalami earned her Licence ès Lettres in English from Mohammed V University in Rabat.
+Lalami earned her licence ès lettres in English from Mohammed V University in Rabat.
 In 1990, she received a British Council fellowship to study in England, where she completed an MA in Linguistics at University College London.
 After graduating, she returned to Morocco and worked briefly as a journalist and commentator.

 In 1992 she moved to Los Angeles, California, to attend the University of Southern California, from which she graduated with a PhD in Linguistics.
 She had chosen the field of linguistics in order to be involved with the study of language, even in analysis.
 Her experiences and studies caused her to reflect on the uses of French and Arabic in Morocco.
 She was influenced by the work of Palestinian-American intellectual Edward Said.
 She became aware of the code-switching followed by her and her family, and some upper-class native Moroccans, in their transitions between the two languages.
 Writing professionally in English, she said, gave her another perspective.